By Brendan Nadeau

 Ergonomics (carry) * * * * *

-You can definitely hide this thing away in a pocket, small holster, or anywhere else that can fit a tiny little gun.
+You can definitely hide this thing away in a pocket holster, or anywhere else a tiny gun will fit.

 Ergonomics (shooting): * * *

-It’s a small, snubby little pistol that fires a weak, underpowered cartridge.
-You can fire it for awhile, but the compact nature does kind of grind after some time.
+It’s a small pistol that fires a weak, underpowered cartridge.
+You can shoot it for awhile, but its compact nature does kind of grind after some time.

 Reliability: * * * *